-The amount of weight a folding desk can hold will vary depending on the type of desk and the material used to make it.
+The weight a folding desk can hold will vary depending on the type of desk and the material used to make it.
 For example, a solid wood desk, like the Sleekform option listed above, can hold over 100 pounds.

 Final thoughts on the best folding desks

 There is no one-size-fits-all approach when choosing the best folding desk.
-It all comes down to what you’re looking for, and how it can best fit into your lifestyle and routine.
-Ideally, you want your folding desk to enhance your overall work experience, without adding extra clutter in your space—whether that’s reducing neck and back pain or allowing you to relax on the couch during your next Zoom meeting.
+It all comes down to what you’re looking for and how it can best fit into your lifestyle and routine.
+Ideally, you want your folding desk to enhance your overall work experience without adding extra clutter in your space—whether that’s reducing neck and back pain or allowing you to relax on the couch during your next Zoom meeting.